FTSE SmallCap Index

 The FTSE SmallCap Index is an index of small market capitalisation companies consisting of the 351st to the 619th largest-listed companies on the London Stock Exchange main market.
 The index, which is maintained by FTSE Russell, a subsidiary of the London Stock Exchange Group, is a constituent of the FTSE All-Share Index which is an index of all 620 companies listed on the main market of the LSE.

 This Index value is re-calculated in real-time and published every minute.

+Annual returns

+The following table lists the Total Return of the FTSE SmallCap index up to 31 December 2023.

+Constituents

+Constituents are listed in full on the London South East Web site.
+They have included: